redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 This application answers this question: Who are the K players with the highest score?

 Data flow is the incoming game scores.
 Flow id is the user id, and the value is the score.
 A separate sorted set is kept, storing the top K users' ids and their scores.
-Every time a user scores points, they're added to the Top K list.
+Every time a user scores points, they''re added to the Top K list.

 - If the result is nil, the user is already in the Top K. Update the sorted set with the user's new score.
 - if the result is an id of another player, the player you just added (`id1`) took over the player who got returned (`id2`).
 Remove player `id2` from the sorted set and add player `id1`.